genesis-community/bosh-genesis-kit/MANUAL.md

     that manages the vSphere environment to deploy to.

   - `vsphere_ephemeral_datastores` - A YAML list of data store
-    names where the Blacksmith BOSH director will store ephemeral (operating systems) disks.
+    names where the BOSH director will store ephemeral (operating systems) disks.

   - `vsphere_persistent_datastores` - A YAML list of data store
-    names where the Blacksmith BOSH director will store persistent (data) disks.
+    names where the BOSH director will store persistent (data) disks.

-  - `vsphere_datacenter` - The name of the vSphere data center where Blacksmith will deploy things.
+  - `vsphere_datacenter` - The name of the vSphere data center where will deploy things.
 The clusters listed in `vsphere_clusters` must exist within this data center.

-  - `vsphere_clusters` - A YAML list of vSphere cluster names where Blacksmith will deploy service VMs.
+  - `vsphere_clusters` - A YAML list of vSphere cluster names where will deploy service VMs.

 If you also activate the `proto` feature, you will get a _Proto-BOSH_, which is deployed via `bosh create-env`.
 That